rajesh17mca/docker-workspace/README.md

 CMD ["python", "app.py"]
 ```
 from the above file,
-- Second CMD command will override the First CMD,
+- The second CMD command will override the First CMD.
-- Second WORKDIR command will override the First WORKDIR
+- The second WORKDIR command will override the First WORKDIR
-- Second EXPOSE Command will append to the First EXPOSE command
+- The Second EXPOSE Command will append to the First EXPOSE Command

 In General,
 - Build Time Commands - FROM, ADD, COPY, RUN, ARG, ONBUILD